P18: Strategic Quitting - The Summit Is Only the Halfway Point

 1. Success Is Knowing When to Climb...and When to Turn Back

 Success isn’t about conquering every summit.
-It’s about discerning which peaks are worth pursuing, and knowing when it’s time to descend before the climb drains your reserves.
+It's not about reaching every goal you set.
+It’s not just about discerning which summits are worth the pursuit.

 2. Subtraction Is Design, Not Deficiency